anthonyshort/grunt-component-build/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+0.2.7
+- Rename task to component_build
+- Add Travis

+0.2.6
+- Upgrade component-build to 0.8.1

+0.2.5
+- Updated support for component-builder 0.7.0
+- Updated grunt task to use new Builder config name
+- .conf changed to .config

+0.2.4
+- Upgraded component-build to 0.6.4

+0.2.0beta
-0.2.0beta - Added support for grunt 0.4.0
+- Added support for grunt 0.4.0

+0.1.4
-0.1.4 - Added builder.js plugin support
+- Added builder.js plugin support

+0.1.0
-0.1.0 - First release
+- First release

 ## License
 Copyright (c) 2012 Anthony Short